VictorVanO/Eurobot-Project-2025/README.md

 ### Obstacle Avoidance
 When an obstacle is detected by the distance sensor, the robot stop until there is no more obstacle.

+## Assembly
+- The two motors and encoders are already placed on the chassis
+- Glue the breadboard to the chassis
+- With four M3x20mm screws, attach the Arduino mount on the second plate and place the Arduino in it
+- With four M3x15mm standoff screws, assemble the two plates
+- With two M3x30mm screws fix the Ultrasonic sensor mount on the front of the Arduino mount and slide the sensors into the support
+- With two M3x20mm standoff screws fix the Servo/Emergency button mount on the rear of the Arduino mount and slide motor and the button into the support
+- With two M3 screws and nuts fix the battery support to the lower plate

 # :dancer: Groupie

 ## :memo: FSM